 For the Supreme Court, and for each circuit court, the Governor shall constitute a jury district.

-[Section 9 amended by No. 44 of 1973 s.
+[Section 9 amended: No. 44 of 1973 s.
 6.]

 10. Area of jury districts

 (1) A jury district shall consist of the whole or such part or parts of such Assembly district or Assembly districts as is or as are, from time to time, determined in accordance with the provisions of this Part.